 Are you having a hard time finding a GM for your RPG sessions?
+Or maybe you're always the GM but want to take a break?
 If so, then you'll love Fiasco, as it's a game that doesn't require a game master at all.

-Instead, 3-5 players can come together and play through a game without anyone actually running it.
-It's a modern game of small-time capers gone wrong, and it's quite fun.
+Instead, three-to-five players can come together and play through a game without anyone actually running it.
+It's a modern game of small-time capers gone wrong—and it's quite fun!

 If you're a fan of sneaking around and, well, spying, then you're sure to love Spycraft and the deep RPG system it offers.

 It uses the d20 and OGL systems with some tweaks that make it interesting.
 It's an incredibly well-made game with tons of character options, skills, and intricate systems.